 1. Improve your payment history:

 This one is obvious but is so central to restoring a good credit rating that it merits mentioning.
 There are some simple steps that you can take to help you maintain a timely payment history.
 Write the due date on the front of the envelope.
 Just the mere act of writing the date down will help formulate it in your mind and elevate its prominence.
 Set a specific time each month for paying bills, for example, the second and forth Sunday of each month.
 By setting aside a time devoted to paying your bills you will avoid a payment slipping your mind.
-Another benefit of scheduling payments in this way is that it will be easier to set and meet your personal budget.
+This is another benefit of using online banking for scheduling payments.
+This way is that it will be easier to set and meet your personal budget.
 Pay by automatic electronic transfer or by going online.
 If possible have a reminder sent to you by email, most companies now offer this service and many do it by default.

 2. Reduce the amount you owe: